docker/docs/get-started/part4.md

 Swarm managers are the only machines in a swarm that can execute your commands, or authorize other machines to join the swarm as **workers**.
-Workers are just there to provide capacity and do not have the authority to tell any other machine what it can and can't do.
+Workers are just there to provide capacity and do not have the authority to tell any other machine what it can and cannot do.

-Up until now you have been using Docker in a single-host mode on your local machine.
+Up until now, you have been using Docker in a single-host mode on your local machine.
 But Docker also can be switched into **swarm mode**, and that's what enables the use of swarms.
 Enabling swarm mode instantly makes the current machine a swarm manager.
 From then on, Docker will run the commands you execute on the swarm you're managing, rather than just on the current machine.

 {% capture local-instructions %}
-You now have two VMs created, named `myvm1` and `myvm2`.
+You now have two VMs created, named `myvm1` and `myvm2` (as `docker machine ls` shows).
 The first one will act as the manager, which executes `docker` commands and authenticates workers to join the swarm, and the second will be a worker.

 You can send commands to your VMs using `docker-machine ssh`.
 Instruct `myvm1` to become a swarm manager with `docker swarm init` and you'll see output like